JohnMansfield23/EmberScan/README.md

 ## LLava Test
 ![Llava Test](https://github.com/JohnMansfield23/EmberScan/blob/main/LLaVA%20photo%20test.png)

-It can be seen that LLava will make up information if it does not undesstand everything about the photo.
+It can be seen that LLava will make up information if it does not understand everything about the photo.
 Llava was however able to identify that the house was on fire.